JyotiSunkara/Bias-Variance-Tradeoff/README.md

 - This is in accordance with the Bias-Variance tradeoff where an optimum model is reached when total error is minimised.

+- Here it can be see from the graph that the optimum complexity is 3, tnat is, the polynomial of degree 3 is the best model in terms of having the best Bias-Variance Tradeoff.